Program in Materials Science and Engineering

-The certificate Program in Materials Science and Engineering is offered by the Princeton Institute for the Science and Technology of Materials (PRISM) and its eight affiliated departments.
+The certificate Program in Materials Science and Engineering is offered by the Princeton Institute of Materials and its eight affiliated departments.
 The program emphasizes the multidisciplinary nature of the study of materials and the engineering application of their properties.
 The program is designed primarily for students in science and engineering departments who are considering careers in materials, or have general interest in materials science and engineering, although students from other disciplines may join with appropriate background.
-Participants in the program will take courses in their own department together with a group of materials courses chosen from a selected list offered by the participating departments and/or PRISM.
+Participants in the program will take courses in their own department together with a group of materials courses chosen from a selected list offered by the participating departments and/or the Princeton Institute of Materials.
 Satisfactory completion of the program is recognized by the award of a certificate in materials science and engineering upon graduation.

 Admission to the Program

 Admission to the program normally occurs during the sophomore or junior years.
 Students are expected to have satisfactorily completed a first year program that would permit them to enter one of the participating departments.
-Departments that are currently participating in the certificate program are: chemical and biological engineering, chemistry, civil and environmental engineering, electrical engineering, geosciences, mechanical and aerospace engineering, molecular biology, and physics, although students from other departments are also admitted into the program.
+Departments that are currently participating in the certificate program are: chemical and biological engineering, chemistry, civil and environmental engineering, electrical and computer engineering, geosciences, mechanical and aerospace engineering, molecular biology, and physics, although students from other departments are also admitted into the program.
 Application for admission can be obtained from the undergraduate coordinator.
 Upon acceptance into the program, the director of undergraduate studies assists students in planning a program of study and research that emphasizes the multidisciplinary nature of the materials arena.

 Program of Study